-Holders Australia edge past Kiwis to reach final
+Australia edge Kiwis in all-time classic to reach final

-Rugby League World Cup: Australia 16-14 New Zealand - Mal Meninga's side reach final
+Rugby League World Cup: Australia 16-14 New Zealand - champions edge thriller to reach final

 Last updated on .From the section Rugby League